 If you're noticing numbness or weakness in one or more of your limbs, it could be a sign of multiple sclerosis, a disease that affects your brain and spinal cord.
 According to the Mayo Clinic, the cause of the disease is unknown, but it can occur at any age and doesn't currently have a cure.

 You're always itchy.

 Are you always scratching an itchy spot?
 Don't just chalk it up to dry skin.
 According to UnityPoint Health, it could be due to kidney failure, which causes a buildup of waste in your blood that can lead to severe itching.
 Because 26 million people in the U.S. currently have undiagnosed kidney disease, it's important to get any small change checked out.

 You have hemorrhoids.

-If you're experiencing hemorrhoids—which are swollen veins in or around the anus and rectum that bleed, swell, itch, and cause general discomfort—it could be due to anything from a low-fiber diet to pushing too hard during bowel movements.
+If you're experiencing hemorrhoids—which are swollen veins in or around the rectum that bleed, swell, itch, and cause general discomfort—it could be due to anything from a low-fiber diet to pushing too hard during bowel movements.
 But there are other more serious causes to be aware of, too.
-According to IBD Clinic, hemorrhoids—as well as skin tags and tears in the lining of the anal canal—are a symptom of Crohn's disease, which is an inflammatory bowel disease.
+According to IBD Clinic, hemorrhoids—as well as skin tags and tears in the lining at the end of your rectum—are a symptom of Crohn's disease, which is an inflammatory bowel disease.